Toucaan/toucaan.docs/docs/configuration.md

 </style>
 ```

-Notice the use of asynchronous CSS @import (not sass imports!) in the routing code above.
+Notice the use of asynchronous CSS @import (not sass import) in the routing code above.
 The appropriate stylesheet is _prioritized_ and served to the browser according to the matched _class_ of device.

 Read more about Toucaan's [css router](https://bubblin.io/blog/a-css-router) and its implementation philosophy.